GGEMS/ggems/docs/Sphinx/v1.0/source/building_and_installing.rst

 ..
 NOTE::

   GGEMS is written in C++ and using the OpenCL C++ API.
-However, the most useful GGEMS functions have been wrapped to be called in pure python version 3.
-Python is not mandatory, GGEMS can be used in pure C++ too.
+However, the most useful GGEMS functions have been wrapped to be called in python version 3.
+Python is not mandatory, GGEMS can be used only in C++ too.
 Lot of C++ and python examples are given in this manual.

 Prerequisites
 =============